AlwinSunil/alt-life-labs-task/README.md

 # Alt Life Labs

+### Round 1

 - Implemented CRUD operations for Member, Book, Issuance.
 - Built Dashboard for pending return with filter and Book, Member and Issuance page.
 - Implemented authentication using JWT.
 - Live at https://altlabs.alwinsunil.in/

+### Round 2

 - Hosted on `t2.micro` instance on AWS.
 - Dockerized the application and run using docker compose.
 - Implemented Github action to rebuild and auto deploy the appication on changes to the main branch in client and server.
 - Migrated the application to PostgreSQL from SQLite.

-*Screenshots are added below in this README
+\*Screenshots are added below in this README

 ## Tech Stack

 `./client`

 - React JS with Tailwind CSS and Vite JS

 <br>

 `./server`

 - Node JS
 - Express JS
+- PostgreSQL
--   SQLite
+- Docker

 ## Screenshots